jbuchbinder/jbuchbinder.com/content/post/2008-08-08-what-happened-to-the-land-of-innovation.md

 Damn, keep getting off track.
 America.
 Not innovating.

 We’re still using the same damn space shuttle design we made back in [1981][20].
 You’d figure in almost thirty years, we would have something a bit more impressive, maybe?
 How’s that [moon base][21] coming, anyways?
-Oh, that’s right, we had to divert our attentions towards the terrorists communists.
+Oh, that’s right, we had to divert our attentions towards the <del>terrorists</del> communists.
 How did that turn out?
 Did Saint Ron knock the Berlin wall down with one swing of his mighty fifty foot penis?
 Or did it collapse on itself, as most predicted it would?
 Yeah, I thought so.
 Did we ever get back on track?
 I think not.
 Our current [moron][22] in chief has been systematically dismantling [the legacy of FDR][23], all while telling us that we should just privatize everything.
 How is [that][24] working out for you?
-Shouldn’t they be able to innovate more, since they make profits, being a private company.
+Shouldn’t they be able to innovate more, since they make profits, being a private company?
 Fools.

  [20]: http://en.wikipedia.org/wiki/Space_shuttle
  [21]: http://en.wikipedia.org/wiki/Colonization_of_the_Moon